hiddengz/Python-Games/lessons/07_Projects/05_Lunar_Lander/README.md

    - Running out of fuel before landing results in the module crashing.

 3. **Safe Landing**:
-   - To land safely, the player must land with a slow enough vertical and horizontal speed.
-If the module is moving too fast in any direction when it touches down, it will crash.
+   - To land safely, the player must land on the landing zone. once the lunar lander comes in contact with a landing zone, no mater the speed or angle.
-   - The game provides feedback on the speed of the descent—if the module is descending too quickly, a crash is imminent.

 4. **Crash**:
-   - A crash occurs if the module hits the surface too fast or lands at an improper angle.
+   - A crash occurs if the lander doesnt hit the landing pad.
-   - Crashing results in no points for that landing and the loss of a life or restart, depending on the game version.

 5. **Points and Difficulty**:
    - Successful landings award points based on the landing zone's difficulty and the smoothness of the landing: